§ 3580 Definition [For application of this section, see 79 Del. Laws, c. 172, § 6; 79 Del. Laws, c. 352, § 6; 81 Del. Laws, c. 320, § 8]

 Whenever the happening of an event, including marriage, divorce, performance of education requirements or death, affects the administration or distribution of a trust, a trustee who has exercised reasonable care to ascertain the happening of the event is not liable for a loss resulting from the trustee's lack of knowledge.

 a.
-The beneficiary's rights; or
+The person's rights; or

 b.
 Material facts the trustee knew or should have known with the exercise of reasonable inquiry.